 The larger the compound collection, the greater one’s chances of finding a hit.
 Currently, the MSSR has over 75,000 chemicals and plans to expand even further!
 Generally, one wants not only a lot of chemicals, but also many different types of chemicals.
 Besides the more familiar classes of chemicals, for example, steroids, peptidomimetics and carbohydrates, a chemical librarian is concerned with chemical space.

 Axes for chemical space are defined by parameters of interest, for example hydrophobicity, partition coefficients, aromaticity, or hydrogen bonding capability might be used.
 Chemicals are then located in “space” according to these parameters.
 One’s chances of finding a hit improve with libraries that cover a lot of space.
 The libraries available at the MSSR are diverse; they cover quite a bit of chemical space.

-The Molecular Screening Shared Resource maintains an Accelrys database of all assays run and the results of these assays.
+The wealth of information contained in a database pretty much speaks for itself.
+The Molecular Screening Shared Resource will maintain a database of all assays run and the results of these assays.
 In this way chemicals will become fairly well characterized, and assay artifacts should become apparent.
 One should be able to discern non-specific ligands with a fair degree of certainty.
 Information in the database might also help a researcher to discern mode of interaction or possible target (if unknown).
 By cross referencing and collaborating with researchers who employed related assays, additional information may be gained.
 In short, for any one application or user, there is usually quite a bit of useful information contained in such a database.